-Falling Down the Stairs Injuries
+Falling Down Stairs Injuries in Chicago, IL

 Fall-related injuries are the number one cause of accidental injury and account for over 20% of emergency room visits every year–almost twice as many as those caused by motor vehicle accidents.
 Falls are preventable with stair safety and proper maintenance.
 Falling down the stairs injuries can be life-changing and result in an extensive recovery.
 If someone else’s negligence caused your stair-related fall injury, they should be financially liable for your injuries.

 Our experienced Chicago slip-and-fall lawyer at Curcio Law Firm can help you fight for what you deserve while you focus on healing.
 Call us today at (312) 321-1111 to schedule a free consultation with one of our experienced attorneys.

 Common Injuries from Falling Down Stairs

 There are more than 1 million stair-related injuries treated in the ER every year in the United States, according to a study conducted by The American Journal of Emergency Medicine.
 Injuries sustained after falling down the stairs can be severe and can require immediate medical attention.
 Sometimes, fall injuries are obvious.
 Broken bones and head wounds need a trip to the emergency room, but sometimes, it can be difficult to know when an injury needs medical treatment.
 The most common injuries are minor injuries like sprains and strains.
 More severe injuries include back injuries and internal injuries.